×

 How Long Will Your Medical Malpractice Claim Take?

-It’s hard to foresee how long a specific medical malpractice claim may take.
+Foreseeing how long a specific medical malpractice claim may take is hard.
 The duration of a claim may range from several months to several years, depending on your case’s circumstances, how long the medical review panel proceedings take, the process of establishing liability, the other side’s willingness to negotiate, and more.

 The prospective length of medical malpractice claims in Indiana is another reason to start working on your claim as soon as possible — especially when you consider that during your claim’s process, you may deal with significant ongoing medical expenses and a reduction or loss of earning capacity.
 The reality is that, in general, medical malpractice cases take longer in Indiana than other types of litigation because of Indiana’s unique laws pertaining to medical malpractice cases and the need to first file a claim with the IDOI.

-On the other hand, a minority of medical malpractice cases go to trial for a variety of reasons, including because the healthcare providers deny they did anything wrong or an injured party values the damages at a much higher amount than the health care provider is willing to offer.
-Some injury victims are willing to take the risk of a trial for the potential of much higher compensation, while some prefer the security and speed of an out-of-court settlement offer.
+On the other hand, a minority of medical malpractice cases go to trial for various reasons, including because the healthcare providers deny they did anything wrong or an injured party values the damages at a much higher amount than the healthcare provider is willing to offer.
+Some injury victims are eager to take the risk of a trial for the potential of much higher compensation, while some prefer the security and speed of an out-of-court settlement offer.

 Exceptions to Indiana’s Statute of Limitations in Medical Malpractice Cases